Teen who killed parents sentenced to 40 years

 The killings were gruesome.

 On a 911 recording, Andrea Balcer told the dispatcher she stabbed her mother in the back before stabbing her father when he awoke to his wife’s screams.
-She told detectives she stabbed her mother while she was hugging him.
+She told detectives she stabbed her mother while she was hugging her.
 A military-style knife was found stuck in the floor near her father’s body.

 She also killed the family pet, a Chihuahua, but allowed her brother to escape, telling him, “It’s not your day,” the brother said.